 “Fred Couples came up to watch me hit a couple of shots on the range and said: ‘Ah, so that’s how you do it!’”

-In the intervening years, Rose’s relationship with The Open has been a rollercoaster, but at last year’s Championship he almost added the Claret Jug to his silver medal.
+In the intervening years, Rose’s relationship with The Open has been a rollercoaster, but in the 2018 Championship he almost added the Claret Jug to his silver medal.

 Having needed a birdie at the 18th on Friday just to make the cut, Rose carded a record-low seven-under-par 64 at Carnoustie for his third round and sought to reel in the leading pack on Sunday.